 Housing economics, urban economics, behavioral economics, environmental economics, public economics .

-Cloé will be joining Housing Lab in August 2020.
-She is currently an Assistant Professor at the University of Oslo, and was before an Assistant Professor at Michigan State University.
+Cloé joined Housing Lab in 2020.
+Prior to that, she was an Assistant Professor at the University of Oslo and an Assistant Professor at Michigan State University.
 She obtained her Ph.D. from the University of California, Davis in 2013.